sudorandom/kmcd.dev/content/posts/2025/wordseq-vibe-coding/index.md

 **Pros:**

 * **Better Initial Aesthetics:** The game looks more professional than if I'd done all the UI from scratch under the same time pressure.
 The "vibe" was achieved.
-* **Rapid Prototyping of Visuals:** Great for quickly getting visual ideas on the screen, a genuine flurry of "raw material."
+* **Rapid Prototyping of Visuals:** Great for quickly getting visual ideas on the screen, a genuine flurry of raw material.
 * **Forced Learning (Deep Dives):** Ironically, having to unravel and fix the AI's "insane decisions" pushed me to understand React and web fundamentals at a deeper level than if I'd just muddled through on my own with simpler components.

 **Cons:**